All blog posts

 Do you have a recommendation for offices that are not so concerned with the design of their office or with office experience?

-Hire a good office manager.
-I will give a general and personal answer.
-Personal.
+Hiring a good office manager.
+I'll answer this both generally and personally.
+Personally.
 When I started here, the position didn't exist yet.
 So they didn't really know what profile they were looking for.
-In retrospect, we also say: what has become very clear to us because you started here is that if you ever leave, we have to find someone who really puts that soul into it and tries to bind the community.
-Of course, it is not one person, but someone who tries to maintain that and is sincere with it.
+Looking back, they also say: what's become very clear to us because you started here is that if you ever leave, we need to find someone who truly puts their heart and soul into the community.
+It's not just one person, of course, but someone who tries to maintain that and is sincere about it.

-But in general, you just have to genuinely care about your people.
-If you're intrinsically like, "that's my staff and they have to work, period," then you can throw a pizza party once a year, but they're going to be standing there with a long face.
-Here it's rather: "When are we going to do something again?" or "are we going to do something?" or "gosh, not this week because it was already pretty intense last week."
+But generally, you just have to genuinely care about your people.
+If you intrinsically believe, "They're my staff, and they have to work, period," then you can throw a pizza party once a year, but they'll just look at you with a long face.
+Here, it's more like, "When are we going to do something again?" or "Are we going to do something?" or "Gee, not this week because last week was already pretty intense."

-Recently, I had also talked to a CEO and he said that his office manager doesn't bring in money directly, but if that person wasn't here for the team, he would have so many other problems that would eventually affect the revenue, of course.
+I also recently spoke with a CEO who said that his office manager doesn't directly bring in any money, but if that person wasn't there for the team, he would have so many other problems that would ultimately impact revenue, of course.

-That's right, the engineers are working on the product, marketing and sales.
-But I'll say it: office management can vary from company to company.
+True, the engineers are working on product, marketing, and sales.
+But I'll be honest: office management can vary from company to company.
 Here, it's more about organization.
-With the other offices in Brussels and London, I try to help a bit, but that's from a distance.
+I try to help out with the other offices in Brussels and London, but that's remotely.

 So how do you go about that when you internationalise?

-You're trying to keep your community on the same page.
-You have your branding, the same mission, team buildings.
-The monthly all-hands call, when everyone calls in from anywhere.
-But also the bosses who deliberately travel to Singapore, to London, to Denver just to stay in touch with everyone.
-This is a very conscious focus.
+You try to keep your community aligned.
+You have your branding, the same mission, team-building activities.
+The monthly all-hands call, when everyone dials in from everywhere.
+But also the bosses who consciously travel to Singapore, London, and Denver just to stay in touch with everyone.
+That's a very conscious effort.

 I'm a huge fan of your approach.
 I think it's really quite exceptional, especially for a company of that magnitude.

-Any boss can throw money at something for a design office or a certain concept, but it's your soul that you have to mean it and that it comes from yourself.
-If you don't have that, it's never going to work.
-But I haven't come across this much.
-I've already seen that it's not like that everywhere.
+Any boss can throw money at something for a design agency or a specific concept, but it's your soul, you have to mean it, and it has to come from within.
+If you don't have that, it'll never work.
+But I haven't encountered this very often.
+I've already seen that it's not the case everywhere.

 I think that's super nice to end.
 You are perfectly at home in a very nice office.
 Thank you for your time and we would love to use the ball pool!